-Beth Boland is chair of the firm’s Securities Enforcement & Litigation Practice and a former vice chair of the Litigation Department.
+Beth Boland is Chair of the firm’s Securities Enforcement & Litigation Practice, the vice chair of the ESG Task Force, and a former vice chair of the Litigation Department.
 She represents clients in shareholder suits, SEC and Attorney General investigations, and consumer class actions.
 Named one of the “most powerful business people” in Boston by the Boston Business Journal and one of the most “influential” attorneys in the Commonwealth by Massachusetts Lawyers Weekly, Beth regularly represents corporations in connection with insider trading issues, Ponzi schemes, accounting fraud, corporate control issues, and derivative actions.
-Beth is the president of the New England Chapter of the National Association of Corporate Directors; she advises corporate boards and leads internal investigations and the defense of government enforcement actions involving whistleblower claims, government contracts, corporate governance issues, and disputes involving executive compensation and strategic business transactions.
+Beth is the Chair of the New England Chapter of the National Association of Corporate Directors.
+She also advises corporate boards, leads internal investigations and the defense of government enforcement actions involving whistleblower claims, government contracts, corporate governance issues, and disputes involving executive compensation and strategic business transactions.

-Prior to joining Foley, Beth was a partner at Bingham McCutchen LLP, where she was in the firm’s Securities Litigation practice in Boston.
-Earlier in her career, Beth served as a clerk to the Honorable Milton Pollack in the U.S. District Court for the Southern District of New York while he was assigned to the Ivan Boesky and Michael Milken insider trading litigations.
+Earlier in her career, Beth served as a judicial clerk to the Honorable Milton Pollack in the U.S. District Court for the Southern District of New York while he was assigned to the Ivan Boesky and Michael Milken insider trading litigations.

-- Plantronics, Inc. – Representing publicly-traded manufacturer of high-tech hardware and software solutions in connection with $2B purchase of Polycom, Inc.
+Plantronics, Inc. – Represented publicly-traded manufacturer of high-tech hardware and software solutions in connection with $2B purchase of Polycom, Inc.

-- Ponzi scheme litigation – Representing one of the world’s largest banks against multi-jurisdictional litigation claims of aiding and abetting a customer’s Ponzi scheme involving fraudulent certificates of deposit.
-Matter settled for approximately 1% of claimed damages.
+Ponzi scheme litigation – Representing several of the world’s largest banks against multi-jurisdictional litigation claims of aiding and abetting a customer’s Ponzi scheme involving fraudulent certificates of deposit.
+The most recently-settled matter settled for approximately 1% of claimed damages.

 *Certain of these matters occurred prior to Beth joining Foley & Lardner LLP.